KMean/foundry-erc20/README.md

 # ERC20 Token Project

-This project implements a simple ERC20 token using Solidity.
+This project implements a simple ERC20 token using foundry for [cyfrin updraft](https://updraft.cyfrin.io/) course Advanced Foundry.
 It includes the following components:

 1. **Token Contract**: Implements the ERC20 standard using OpenZeppelin's `ERC20` library.
 2. **Deployment Script**: Deploys the token with an initial supply.